-Buying United miles during a promotion is a clever way to save money on Star Alliance Business and First class flights, as the cost of the miles is often lower than the cost of an equivalent airfare.
-United Mileage Plus miles can be redeemed for premium cabin award flights across the entire Star Alliance network.
+Buying United miles during a promotion can be a clever way to save money on future Star Alliance Business and First class flights, as the cost of the miles is often lower than the cost of an equivalent airfare.
+United MileagePlus miles can be redeemed for premium cabin award flights across the entire Star Alliance network.
 Plus, there are no fuel surcharges on most United award tickets.

-How to Buy United Mileage Plus Miles
+How to Buy United MileagePlus Miles

-United sells Mileage Plus miles on its website.
-At full price, they are a little pricey at USD37.63 per thousand (including taxes).
-But you’ll pay much less than this by buying miles during a promotion.
+You can buy MileagePlus miles on the United website.
+At full price, they are a little pricey at USD35 per thousand, plus a 7.5% US federal excise tax (bringing the total cost to USD37.63/1,000 miles).
+But you’ll pay much less than this by buying miles during a promotion!

 You must buy at least 2,000 miles per transaction.
-There is an annual purchase limit of 150,000 miles per account, including bonus miles.
+There is an annual purchase limit of 175,000 miles per account, including bonus miles.

-Anyone with a United account can buy miles, but the offers may be targeted.
-You’ll only receive offers if you’re a United Mileage Plus member.
+Anyone with a United MileagePlus account can buy miles, but the offers may be targeted.
+You’ll only receive offers if you’re a United MileagePlus member.
 So if you haven’t already, make sure you sign up now to avoid missing out on future deals!

 Special Deals on Buying United Miles

-- Buy 5,000 to 14,000 United miles and earn 30% bonus miles
+- Buy 5,000 to 14,000 United miles and get 30% bonus miles

-- Buy 15,000 to 29,000 United miles and earn 70% bonus miles
+- Buy 15,000 to 39,000 United miles and get 60% bonus miles

-- Buy 45,000 to 75,000 United miles and earn 100% bonus miles
+- Buy 40,000 to 87,500 United miles and get 100% bonus miles

-If you were to purchase the maximum 75,000 miles during this promotion, you would receive 150,000 miles at a cost of USD2,821.88 (~$3,800).
+If you were to purchase the maximum 87,500 United MileagePlus miles during this promotion, you would receive the maximum 175,000 miles (including the 100% bonus miles) at a cost of USD3,292.19 (including tax).